OVERVIEW

 WHO THEY ARE

-FinPath serves public sector workers, primarily K–12 school district employees, including teachers, administrators, and support staff.
+FinPath serves public sector workers, primarily K-12 school district employees, including teachers, administrators, and support staff.
 These users often juggle multiple responsibilities and face complex financial realities.
+They are not tech-first users.
+They are practical, cautious with personal information, and often unfamiliar with or hesitant toward AI.
+They are not trying to become financial experts.
+They just want clear, trustworthy guidance that respects their time and helps them feel a little more in control.

 Personas